Dr Sheunesu Ruwanza

 His broader future vision is to make progress in research and teaching in the field of ecology.
 His specific research aims are to carry out impactful projects in ecological systems, producing results that positively improve people’s lives as well as contributing to environmental conservation.
 He believes that research should change local people’s lives.
 Besides publishing and communicating his research in scientific journals, he also intends to train young South Africans and graduate more students.

-Vukeya, E.N., Ruwanza, S., 2018 (in press).
+Vukeya, E.N., Ruwanza, S., 2018.
 Soil physical properties underneath Pine elliottii and Eucalyptus cloeziana plantations in Vhembe biosphere, Limpopo Province of South Africa.
 Journal of Forestry Research.

 Ruwanza, S., 2018.
 Nurse plants have the potential to accelerate vegetation recovery in Lapalala Wilderness old fields, South Africa.
 African Journal of Ecology.
 DOI: 10.1111/aje.12536.